Recent Examples of aphid from the Web

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'aphid.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-First Known Use of APHID
+First Known Use of aphid

-Seen & Heard
+Seen and Heard

 What made you want to look up aphid?
 Please tell us where you read or heard it (including the quote, if possible).